singpath/verifier/CONTRIBUTING.md

 - [git](https://git-scm.com/);
 - nodejs 4; you can use [nvm](https://github.com/creationix/nvm) to manage
   multiple versions of node.
-- bash;
-- make;
+- bash.

-OS X includes git, make and bash.
-The git package for windows should include bash and make.
+OS X includes git and bash.
+The git package for windows should include bashe.

 On OS X and Windows, you should install
 [Docker Tools](https://www.docker.com/docker-toolbox); it will include docker, docker-machine and VirtualBox.

-To create new docker machine if you have:
+To create new docker machine:
 ```shell
 docker-machine create -d virtualbox default
 ```